-Overview
+1. Overview

 IWS Technical Services serves the Board, Administration, Staff, Faculty, and Students of IWS in carrying out the IWS mission and vision by providing technology resources, training, and support.
-Technical Services strategically acquires hardware and software for use by various segments of the IWS community, and is responsible for maintaining said hardware and software in working order.
-Technical Services is also responsible for the IWS webserver (including the IWS website and online learning platform) and for facilitating access to third party Software as a service platforms (for example GSuite, Office365, Populi) to enable the IWS community to carry out their responsibilities.
+Technical Services strategically acquires hardware and software for use by various segments of the IWS community, and is responsible for maintaining said hardware and software in working order and for facilitating access to third party Software as a service platforms (for example GSuite, Office365, Populi) to enable the IWS community to carry out their responsibilities.